-This is a comprehensive documentary telling the life story of controversial leader, Marcus Mosiah Garvey.
+This is a comprehensive documentary telling the life story of the controversial leader, Marcus Mosiah Garvey.

 The documentary uses a wealth of material from the Garvey movement-written documents, film and photographs-to reveal what motivated a poor Jamaican to set up an international organization for the African diaspora, what led to his early successes, and why he died lonely and forgotten.